seanko16/cybersecurity-portfolio/README.md

 Welcome to my cybersecurity portfolio.
 I’m a junior cybersecurity professional with hands-on experience in network security, cloud security, and SOC operations.
 This GitHub documents my learning journey, projects, and labs across areas like GCP, SIEM, firewalls, and secure coding.

 I began documenting my work on GitHub midway through my courses.
-Earlier projects are not uploaded, but from this point forward, I’ve committed to sharing labs, notes, and exercises consistently
+Earlier projects are not uploaded, but from this point forward, I’ve committed to sharing labs, notes, and exercises consistently.

 ## 📂 Structure
 - **SOC-Notes/** → SIEM queries, investigation steps, incident handling notes.
 - **TryHackMe/** → Daily lab write-ups & summaries.
 - **Cloud-Security/** → Google Cloud security labs, IAM, and detection projects.
--> Projects and labs from Course 3, modules 2 onward.
+→ Projects and labs from Course 3, modules 2 onward.

 ## 🎯 Goals
 - Build a strong foundation as a SOC Analyst (Tier 1 → Tier 2).